eugenekulikou/vue3-multi-step-form/README.md

 ### Built with

 - Semantic HTML5 markup
 - Flexbox
 - CSS Grid
 - Mobile-first workflow
 - [Vue](https://reactjs.org/) - The Progressive JavaScript Framework
 - [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework
 - [Yup](https://github.com/jquense/yup) - Yup is a schema builder for runtime value parsing and validation.
+- [Cypress](https://www.cypress.io/) - With Cypress, you can easily create tests for your modern web applications, debug them visually, and automatically run them in your continuous integration builds.

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**